jg-rp/python-jsonpath/docs/pointers.md

 **_New in version 0.9.0_**

-Return this pointer's parent, as a new `JSONPointer`.
+Return this pointer's parent as a new `JSONPointer`.
 If this pointer points to the document root, _self_ is returned.

 ```python
 from jsonpath import JSONPointer